 Investigation

-• If an allegation of misconduct is made to USI relating to which endangers or has endangered our members, USI will always support the right of an affected person to seek support from relevant authorities in whatever way it can.
+• If an allegation of misconduct is made to USI relating to an event which endangers or has endangered our members, USI will always support the right of an affected person to seek support from relevant authorities in whatever way it can.

 • If USI staff become aware of something which endangers attendees, you can expect the staff member to report it to the Senior Staff Person as appropriate.